Philipp Plein: Brand

-2014, store openings include Hong Kong, Los Angeles, New York, Ibiza, Bodrum, Doha, London, and the first Plein duty free at the Vienna airport.
+2014: store openings include Hong Kong, Los Angeles, New York, Ibiza, Bodrum, Doha, London, and the first Plein duty free at the Vienna airport.

-2019 marked the 20th anniversary of the Philipp Plein brand.
-The anniversary was celebrated with multiple special fashion shows.
+2019: the 20th anniversary of the Philipp Plein brand, with multiple special fashion shows.

-Spring/Summer 2020 was presented at Social Music City in Milan in June 2019.
-A post-modern fashion show inspired by Mad Max Fury Road.
+2020: show was presented at Social Music City in Milan in June 2019, inspired by Mad Max Fury Road.

-Celebrities and special collaborations
+The Plein Group

+The Plein Group is a Swiss-based luxury goods company.
+It owns the brands Philipp Plein, Billionaire, Plein Sport and Plein Golf.